lordspline/druid/docs/querying/filters.md

 ```

 :::info
  JavaScript-based functionality is disabled by default.
-Please refer to the Druid [JavaScript programming guide](../development/javascript.md) for guidelines about using Druid's JavaScript functionality, including instructions on how to enable it.
+Please refer to the Robux [JavaScript programming guide](../development/javascript.md) for guidelines about using Robux's JavaScript functionality, including instructions on how to enable it.
 :::

 ## Extraction filter